Neil Murray (British musician): Black Sabbath, Brian May and beyond

 By 1989, with Geezer Butler's refusal to join the latest Black Sabbath line-up, Murray was asked by Cozy Powell to try out.
 He joined soon after the release of Headless Cross (1989) and toured with the band in support of the album.
 Murray stayed with the band until late 1990, recording the Tyr album and once again touring.
 Live, Murray was able to showcase various bass styles that had not been able to flourish in Whitesnake, ranging from Jack Bruce-type improvising to heavy metal soloing to delicate false harmonics.

-After Black Sabbath reformed their 1981 Mob Rules lineup in 1991 with Dio, Butler and Appice for Dehumanizer, Cozy Powell and Murray started a band project and recorded songs with singer John West (Artension, Royal Hunt).
+When Iommi reformed the Black Sabbath 1981 Mob Rules lineup in 1991 with Appice, Butler and Dio for Dehumanizer, Murray and Cozy Powell started a band project and recorded songs with singer John West (Artension, Royal Hunt).
 Nothing came out of it until 1998 when those songs resurfaced on a tribute album released after Powell's death in April 1998.

-In 1992, Murray played with Cozy Powell and Black Sabbath's Tony Martin, in a new version of Cozy Powell's Hammer that was short lived.
-Murray had earlier recorded most of Tony Martin's first solo album Back Where I Belong and later played at a series of concerts at Expo' 92 in Seville, Spain backing Steve Vai, Joe Satriani and Brian May.
+In 1992, Murray played with Black Sabbath's Tony Martin in a new version of Cozy Powell's Hammer that was short lived.
+Murray had earlier recorded most of Tony Martin's first solo album Back Where I Belong and later played at a series of concerts at Expo' 92 in Seville, Spain backing Brian May, Joe Satriani and Steve Vai.
 He also reunited with his ex-Whitesnake pals, guitarists Bernie Marsden and Micky Moody, for some dates in the UK with their Moody Marsden Band.

 In 1992, Queen's Brian May was ready to go on the road for the first time as a solo artist.
 Murray and Cozy Powell had done sessions for May's solo album Back to the Light (1992) and they were a natural choice for the touring band.
 For two years, the band toured the world, notably supporting Guns N' Roses and releasing Live at the Brixton Academy in 1993.

-The core of the Brian May Band (Murray, Powell, Spike Edney and Jamie Moses) became the basis of the SAS Band (Spike's All Stars), which continues to this day, playing sporadic live gigs with many famous guest vocalists, including Paul Rodgers, Brian May, Roger Taylor, Chaka Khan, Arthur Brown, Lionel Richie, Bob Geldof and many others.
+The core of the Brian May Band (Spike Edney, Jamie Moses, Murray and Powell) became the basis of the SAS Band (Spike's All Stars), which continues to this day, playing sporadic live gigs with many famous guest vocalists, including Arthur Brown, Bob Geldof, Chaka Khan, Brian May, Lionel Richie, Paul Rodgers, Roger Taylor and many others.
 After the first year, Steve Stroud became their main bassist, but Neil returns to play with the band every couple of years.

-In late 1994, Cozy Powell and Murray returned to Black Sabbath.
+In late 1994, Murray and Cozy Powell returned to Black Sabbath.
 They recorded Forbidden (1995) and toured the US & Canada in 1995, although the tour of the UK, Europe and the Far East saw the return of Bobby Rondinelli on drums when Powell departed.